kristjanv001/leetcode/README.md

 3. Loop over both arrays again separately to add remaining elements.
 4. Overwrite the nums1 array with elements from the temporary - result array.

+## 121. Best Time to Buy and Sell Stock

+Joseph Kadane's algorithm

+1. We keep adding to currentProfit as long as it's not negative.
+If it is, we just reset it to zero.
+2. We update maxProfit if it's greater than the currentprofit.

 ## 141. Linked List Cycle

 Robert Floyd's cycle finding algorithm